North American Soccer League

 Dallas Tornado vs. Indonesian National Team

-Bobby Roach, John Stewart, Petter Enger
+Bobby Roach, John Stewart, Hans Petter Enger

-Thanks http://naslmemories.blogspot.com/
+Thanks Http://naslmemories.blogspot.com/

 Dec 12: Saigon, Vietnam

-Dec 14: Saigon, Vietnam Vietnam U23 Team Drew 1-1 Crowd 15,000
+Dec 14: Saigon, Vietnam Vietnam U23 Team Tied 1-1 Crowd 15,000

-Dec 16: Saigon, Vietnam Club Saigon Drew 2-2 Crowd 20,000
+Dec 16: Saigon, Vietnam Club Saigon Tied 2-2 Crowd 20,000

 "As an American, my life has been highly influenced by the Vietnam War.
 It was on the news morning and night.
 Every teenage boy feared being drafted and sent to Vietnam.
 There were riots in the streets protesting the war.
 American soldiers shot and killed American citizens for protesting the war.
 Everyone had a brother, cousin or neighbor who had been sent to Vietnam.
 There wasn't a day that you didn't discuss the war.

 For this reason, the Vietnam portion of the Tornado tour amazes me the most.
-They didn't just got to a war zone to play soccer.
+They didn't just go to a war zone to play soccer.
 They went at a critical time in the history of the war.
 The turning point in the war was the Tet offensive which started just 45 days after the Tornado played their last game in Saigon.
 During the Tet offensive the North Vietnamese attacked the Presidential Palace in the heart of Saigon.
 The City of Hue was leveled in the fighting.
 For Bill and the team, it appears to have been just another stop on the trip."
 Dave Morrison

 Read more about the Tet Offensive: http://www.u-s-history.com/pages/h1862.html